zuozhenggh/learning-library/developer-library/skillset-tracker/nodejs-api/nodejs-api.md

 5. Open OCI Console and navigate to the Autonomous Database created in **Lab 3: Autonomous JSON Database & SODA Collections**.
 Download the database wallet by choosing **DB Connection**, then select **Instance Wallet** for the **Wallet Type** field and click **Download Wallet**.

-6. After downloading the wallet to you local machine, extract the archive.
+6. After downloading the wallet to your local machine, extract the archive.
 Now all its content can be copied to the instance using the following commands (these should be ran from your local machine).

     ```
     <copy>